Skip to the content

 How long do Canadian visas take to process?

-Canadian visas can take between one and seventeen months to process.
+Canadian visas takes between one and seventeen months to process.
 However, as each application depends on personal circumstances like your current country of residency, visa subtype and IRCC staffing levels, precise times are difficult to predict.

 Here are some recent estimated waiting times for common Canadian visa types: